Understanding Container-to-Container Networking

 |Policies take affect||After app restart||Immediately|

 The policies you create specify a source app, destination app, protocol, and port so that app instances can communicate directly without going through the Gorouter, a load balancer, or a firewall.
-CF Networking supports UDP and TCP, and you can configure policies for multiple ports.
+Container-to-Container Networking supports UDP and TCP, and you can configure policies for multiple ports.
 These policies apply immediately without having to restart the app.